search icon

 • Decreases the opportunity for outside investment

 Just because there are disadvantages doesn’t mean it’s a bad idea, though.
-Let’s talk about the considerations that go into forming a close corporation.
+It’s important to cover some considerations that go into forming a close corporation.

 Close Corporation Considerations

 Close corporation benefits include more lenient reporting requirements.
 Further, the shareholders can manage the corporation, rather than a board of directors.
-Save money on taxes by electing that the government tax the close corporation as an S or C corporation.
+Sometimes, a close corporation can save money on taxes by electing that the government taxes it as an S or C corporation.

 Other Names for Close Corporation

-Want to know how else to refer to a close corporation?
-Thought so.
-Here are other names for a close corporation:
+Here are a few other names for a close corporation:

 • Closely held corporation